HexHive/midas/docs/ae.md

 UEFI boot mode.
 Then disable the "Secure Boot" option.

+Then boot from a Live USB.
+In this state, the default machine runs off the USB, and the hard disk is not in use.
-Then boot from a Live USB, so that you can copy the image to the actual disk.
+Now, you can copy the image to the actual disk.
 First, download the disk image and extract it as explained above.
+Then find the (1TB) disk you want to write the image to.
+If it is a hard disk, it might have a name such as `/dev/sda` or `/dev/sdb`.
+If it is a NVMe SSD, it might have a name such as `/dev/nvme0n1`.
-Then copy the disk image using the following `dd` command.
+Then copy the image to the correct disk using the following `dd` command.

 ```dd if=ae.img of=/dev/<disk> bs=100M```